rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 ### Relocating Tanzu Kubernetes Grid Packages

-The TKG-Packages can be relocated using the `tanzu` cli.
+The TKG packages can be relocated using the `tanzu` cli.
 Make sure you have at least 10G of disk space available before initiating the download process.
 Here's a working example:

 **Download**: